Friday, October 25, 2024

 Metanoeo means 'think again', 'change your mind', 'reconsider'.
 It derives from two other Greek words meaning 'again/after' and 'think'.

 You'll find plenty of people out there saying 'repent' means 'turn around', and even that it was a Greek military term.
 You won't find any actual evidence for that.
 It appears to be hearsay with no distinct source.
-My wife heard a sermon saying that Alexander the Great spread the common Greek language and that the term was used routinely by his soldiers to get them to march in the opposite direction.
+My wife heard a sermon saying that Alexander the Great spread the common Greek language (true) and that the term was used routinely by his soldiers to get them to march in the opposite direction.
 It's a nice story, and variations of it are in widespread circulation, presented as fact.
 Try Googling what 'repent' means in the Bible; you'll see all sorts of posts from church leaders saying stuff like this.
 It's just that it's flat out wrong.
+If metanoeo means 'change course', it means it only in the metaphorical sense for a change of mind.

-This common understanding of 'repent' looks like a case of reverse etymology.
-There's a word in common English usage, routinely used to translate a Greek word.
+There's also a problem with the word as it's usually understood by English-speaking people.
+'Repent' is a word in common English usage.
 But the English word has come to mean something substantially different from the word it is used to represent.

 Repent (Cambridge English Dictionary) 'to be very sorry for something bad you have done in the past and wish that you had not done it'